 Fruity Combinations

-Mix in other fruits like mango or peach to create a tropical medley that complements the pineapple’s sweetness.
+Mix in mango or peach slices for a tropical medley that tastes like summer vacation.

 Seasonal Twists